 Introduction: Tensegrity - Desk Top Model

-The concept of "Tensegrity" is basically hidden suspension.
+The concept of "Tensegrity" (Tensional Integrity) is basically hidden suspension.
 This model appears to have to layers of structure with no physical support between them.
 Although there are some excellent models on the internet, I wanted to make one small enough to fit on a desk for a conversation piece.
 I can tell you from experience it does draw a lot of attention.
-It is easy to build, uses everyday common materials and does not require not much skill.
+It is easy to build, uses everyday common materials and does not require a high level of skill.

 Step 1: Base Plate